What others say about Bangor...

-The university’s sports centre, Canolfan Brailsford, which is situated on the Ffriddoedd accommodation site, has recently been refurbished and offers modern indoor and outdoor facilities.
+The university’s sports centre, Canolfan Brailsford, which is situated on the Ffriddoedd accommodation site, offers modern indoor and outdoor facilities.

-In addition, a multi million pound Arts and Innovation Centre, the Pontio Centre, will provide exciting arts and entertainment facilities to include a theatre, lecture theatres, exhibition spaces, bar and café for the University and the local community.
+In addition, a multi million pound Arts and Innovation Centre, the Pontio Centre, provides exciting arts and entertainment facilities that include a theatre, lecture theatres, exhibition spaces, bar and café for the University and the local community.

 Supporting our Students

 We place a high priority on caring for and supporting our students.
 From the moment they arrive at Bangor students are given as much help and support as possible with health and welfare matters as well as their academic work.

 The Peer Guide scheme and the Personal Tutor system mean there is always another student or an academic member of staff to turn to, while the University’s Student Services provides a professional support service.